TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 .. _ConfigureCE-Frontend:

-3. Configure the frontend template
+3. Configure the Frontend Template
 ==================================

 Since TypoScript configuration is needed as well,add an entry in the static template list